Frans06/pino-next/README.md

 # pino-next

-A powerful and flexible logging solution for Next.js applications using Pino under the hood.
+A opinionated, powerful and flexible logging solution for Next.js applications using Pino under the hood.

 ## Features